JoeyStanley/jekyll-for-designers/research.md

 ### CV Highlights

+**Joseph A. Stanley** & Lisa Morgan Johnson.
+"Vowels can merge because of changes in trajectory: Prelaterals in rural Utah English."
+The 96th Annual Meeting of the Linguistic Society of America.
+Washington, D.C.
+January 6--9, 2022.
+<a href="/downloads/220107-ADS-MTurk.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

+**Joseph A. Stanley**, Margaret E. L. Renwick, Katie Ireland Kuiper, & Rachel Miller Olsen (2021).
+"Back vowel dynamics and distinctions in Southern American English." *Journal of English Linguistics* 49(4): 389--418. https://doi.org/10.1177/00754242211043163.
+<a href="https://doi.org/10.1177/00754242211043163" class="link" target="_blank" title="link to JEngL online"></a>

 **Joseph A. Stanley**.
 "Beyond Midpoints: Vowel Dynamics of the Low-Back-Merger Shift."
 Poster presentation at the 181st Meeting of the Acoustical Society of America (ASA).
 Seattle, WA.
 November 29, 2021.
 <a href="/downloads/211129-ASA2021-trajs.pdf" class="poster" target="_blank" title="download this poster as a PDF"></a>